Glass bead road surface marking: Heavy metal speciation and leaching

 Few U.S. states have regulations on leached concentrations of heavy metals.
-For example, New Jersey limits arsenic to 3 μg/L, lead to 65 μg/L, and antimony to 78 μg/L. In studies that subjected batches of glass beads to environmental conditions in a lab setting, 96% of the leached concentrations of arsenic exceeded 3 μg/L, 75% of leached lead exceeded 65 μg/L, and 27% of the leached concentrations of antimony exceeded the criterion of 78 μg/L. The following graphs show the total concentrations of heavy metals leached from glass beads after 160 days as a function of pH, salt type, and ionic strength.
+For example, New Jersey limits arsenic to 3 μg/L, lead to 65 μg/L, and antimony to 78 μg/L. In studies that subjected batches of glass beads to environmental conditions in a lab setting, 96% of the leached concentrations of arsenic exceeded 3 μg/L, 75% of the leached lead exceeded 65 μg/L, and 27% of the leached concentrations of antimony exceeded the criterion of 78 μg/L. The following graphs show the total concentrations of heavy metals leached from glass beads after 160 days as a function of pH, salt type, and ionic strength.

 Leached concentration after 10 days wrt environmental factor; dotted line indicates New Jersey limits.

-Arsenic leached concentrations significantly higher with low ionic strength and chloride salts.
+Arsenic leached concentrations are significantly higher with low ionic strength and chloride salts.
 No significant difference based on pH.

 Lead leached concentrations significantly higher at low pH, low ionic strength, and chloride salts.

-Antimony leached concentrations significantly higher at low ionic strength.
+Antimony leached concentrations are significantly higher at low ionic strength.
 No significant difference based on pH or type of salt.